cdanmar/carlos_portfolio/README.md

-# carlos_portfolio
+# Carlos' Portfolio
-This is my professional portfolio
+This is my professional portfolio, it uses AWS and ReactJS.